Skip to content

 Basics

-Endpoints in Pode are used to bind your server to specific IPs, Hostnames and ports, over specific protocols (such as HTTP or HTTPS).
+Endpoints in Pode are used to bind your server to specific IPs, Hostnames, and ports over specific protocols (such as HTTP or HTTPS).
 Endpoints can have unique names, so you can bind Routes to certain endpoints only.

 Usage